 These ads invited people to learn more about Harvard Forward by visiting our website so that they could make an informed decision when they cast their votes.

-Cost: On average, less than $300 per day during the 52-day election period.
+Cost: On average, less than $300 per day during the election.

 That's it.
 Those are our election expenditures.

 All in all, Harvard Forward has spent less than 7¢ per eligible voter during this election.

 To put this on a Harvard scale: